szabgab/perlmaven.com/sites/en/pages/here-documents.md

 the designated end-mark of the here-document, followed by the semi-colon `;` marking the end of the statement.
 This is a bit strange as the statement does not really end here.
 Actually the content of the here document just starts on the line after the semi-colon, (in our case with the word "Dear"), and continues till Perl finds the arbitrarily selected end-mark.
-In our case the string <b>END_MESSAGE</b>.
+In our case the string **END_MESSAGE**.

-If you have already seen here-documents in code, you are probably surprised by the single-quotes around the first
-<b>END_MESSAGE</b>.
-I think if you find examples of here-documents on the Internet, or behind the corporate firewalls,
-you'll probably see the opening part without any quotes around it.
+If you have already seen here-documents in code, you are probably surprised by the single-quotes around the first **END_MESSAGE**.
+I think if you find examples of here-documents on the Internet, or behind the corporate firewalls, you'll probably see the opening part without any quotes around it.
 Like this:

 {% include file="examples/non_interpolating_here_document_default.pl" %}